 Personal, Social, Health, Citizenship and Emotional Development

 PSHCE includes everything our school does to promote pupils' good health and well-being and is backed by the National Healthy Schools Programme.
 Overall our PSHCE curriculum exemplifies how we help children to be healthy, happy, economically secure and successful citizens.
 However, much of this is also influenced and developed through day to day teaching, keeping children safe and our overall ethos including collective worship.
+We use the Jigsaw programme to teach all aspects of PSHCE.

 Our PSHCE curriculum is divided into core themes which are: